 How to Measure Your AI Citation Rate

-Dedicated AI visibility tools track your citation rate across models, measure how your brand appears in AI-generated responses, and identify gaps where competitors are getting cited and you aren’t.
-This data lets you prioritize which content to create or restructure for maximum citation potential.
+Dedicated AI visibility tools track your citation rate across models, measure how your brand appears in AI-generated responses, and identify gaps where competitors are getting cited and you aren't.
+For a landscape view of the category, see our AI visibility tools landscape across dedicated AEO platforms, SEO suites, brand monitors, and DIY approaches.

 What Comes Next

-- What Each AI Platform Prefers to Cite: A platform-by-platform breakdown of citation preferences across ChatGPT, Gemini, and Perplexity
+- What Types of Content Do AI Models Actually Cite?: A platform-by-platform breakdown of citation preferences

 - AI Visibility for Startups: How early-stage brands can build AI visibility without enterprise budgets

-- Tracking Your Brand vs. Competitors in AI: Monitor how AI models represent you relative to your competition
+- Tracking Your Brand vs. Competitors in AI: Monitor how AI represents you relative to your competition

 - How to Control What AI Says About Your Brand: Strategies for shaping your brand's AI narrative

-- How to Improve Visibility in AI Search: A comprehensive guide to ranking in AI-powered search experiences
+- How to Improve Your AI Visibility: A comprehensive guide to ranking in AI-powered search